Realseal177/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    A: Sessions generate cookies, JSON generates tokens
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    A: It uses a cryptographic algorithm to obscure passwords that take “forever” to determine.
 3. How are unit tests different from integration and end-to-end testing?
+    A: Unit tests go over each individual piece whereas the other tests use a more "global" approach
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    A: So that we don't end up with spaghetti code and then try to test it.
+Coding without a TDD driven approach makes code extremely brittle